-- Key audit matters The key audit matter that we identified in the current year was: - the valuation of managed fund investments.

-• Materiality The materiality that we used in the current year was US\$3,063,000 which v determined on the basis of 2% of the net assets attributable to redeemable participat shareholders. • Scoping Audit work to respond to the risks of material misstatement was performed directly the audit engagement team.
+Key audit matters The key audit matter that we identified in the current year was: • the valuation of the level 2 managed fund investments.
+Materiality The materiality that we used in the current year was US\$2,912,000 which was determined on the basis of 2% of the net assets attributable to redeemable participating shareholders.
+Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
+Significant changes in our audit approach There have been no significant changes in our audit approach compared with the prior year.